canonical/sphinx-docs-starter-pack/docs/how-to/add-documentation-testing.rst

 the ``prepare`` section contains any initial setup your test needs, and the ``execute`` section contains your documentation's commands.
-The ``kill-timeout`` option has a default of 10 minutes and doesn't need to be included if your test will complete in that time frame.
+The ``kill-timeout`` option has a default of 10 minutes and doesn't need to be included if you expect your test to complete in that time frame.

 By using the ``literalinclude`` directive in Sphinx, you can insert the exact commands from ``task.yaml`` in your documentation file like so: